parson-AG/tekom2017_markdown_workshop_2/_doc-stories/FNN.md

 # Tekom - A True Story About GitHub
 This is normal text, with a little __bold__ formatting.
 ## This is a header 2
-I would like this text ro be shown in *italics*.
+I would like this text to be shown in *italics*.

 I have just deliberately created a line break!